-Bundi: I knew I wanted to stay in a haveli at least once in Rajasthan, so when I spotted this one at a cost of $41 a night, I was sold.
+Bundi: I loved our accommodation in Bundi!
+We booked at this homestay at a cost of $19 a night, I was sold.
 We had a beautiful room with an incredible view over the fort and palace.
-The staff were friendly and it was in a perfect location.
-This was probably my least favourite accommodation from the trip, but Bundi is home to uniformly terrible accommodation.
-This is easily the best of a bad bunch — at least, based on reviews alone.
-And I honestly didn’t find it to be bad — I loved it, but it was just very overpriced.
+The owners were so welcoming and it was in a perfect location.
+Bundi is home to uniformly terrible accommodation, so this homestay is basically the only decent place in town.
+And the homemade dinners?
+Phenomenal!

 Pushkar: I absolutely adored the owners of our homestay in Pushkar, where we paid $25 a night.
 They were some of the loveliest people I think I’ve ever met.
 They greeted us with cups of chai and plates full of food, and every breakfast was all about sampling the dozens of freshly-baked options.
 The room was clean and airy, and it was great to be staying a 5-minute walk from the centre of Pushkar.